-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

 3. Risks and Uncertainties

 The following factors are those which are the most applicable to the Company.
 The discussion which follows is not inclusive of all potential risks.
 There are other risks and uncertainties that have affected the Company's financial statement or that my affect them in the future.
 See "Risk Factors" in the Company's Annual Financial Information Form for other general risks affecting the Company.